Merchant Onboarding Made Easy: Tips to Get Set Up Fast

 Merchant Service Provider Applications and Documents

 To understand if your organization is a good fit for the bank, they will want a clear picture of your business financials.
-In other words, they’ll ask a lot of questions.
-So if you need a merchant account for credit card processing or ACH processing, be prepared to fill out paperwork.
+They may ask a lot of questions, especially if your industry is considered high-risk.

-Most banks also look for a few other items, such as merchant statements or tax EINs.
-Work with your payment processing software’s onboarding team and try to provide everything they ask for as quickly as you can get it.
+Most banks also look for other items, such as merchant statements or tax EINs.
+Work with your SaaS vendor’s onboarding team and try to provide everything they ask for as quickly as you can get it.

 This helps show underwriters a complete representation of your business.
 It also reduces the amount of correspondence required for the acquiring bank to make its decision.